jEnbuska/none-dux/README.md

 import nonedux from 'none-dux';

-const initialState = { //Sames as the initial state of reducers
+const initialState = { //Sames as the initial state of store
   request: {},
   todosByUser: {},
   users: {},